tave8/typewriter/README.md

 Random intervals between character typing allow for human-like typewriting.

-### Typewrite in bulk

-An array of objects in which you specify the html element and the text to be typewrited, are all that you need.

 ### Typewrite with callback on finish typewriting

 On the event finish typewrite, you can call a custom callback.